pcsteppan/advent-of-code-2025/README.md

 - first time using go, getting familiar with basics of language
 - much much easier to get started w/, and seems nice to write
 - parsing, vars + assignments, make(), for loop (the only loop), pointers and references

+**Day 6 - Go**
+- this problem comes down to parsing
+- as a result, getting familiar with 'strings' package and helpers

+**Day 7 - Go**
+- go is really easy and quick to write!
+- maybe my fastest day so far
+- work with maps/sets